vvstubbs/vvstubbs/README.md

 - 👋 Hi, I’m @vvstubbs Valentine Stubbs, but call me Valentine or Val, what ever works.
 - 🌱 First and formost I work in UNIX and unix like operating systems.
 - 👀 I’m interested in AI, Voice personal assistants, python,and php.
-And well lots of things but I won't tire you with a complete list.
+Well lots of things, I won't tire you with a complete list.
 - 🌱 Very interest and currently developing AI based systems, and I dabble in some IoT technologies.
 - 🌱 Been involved "Cyber" Security, several in-depth projects of late.
 I'd tell you more, but then I'd have to kill you
 - 💞️ Working on a AI based System Security Assessment system. running on my own self-host AI engine.